 In this regard, the Agency entered into an agreement with the MAS on 9 February 2012 where the MAS may provide the Agency a contingent liquidity facility of up to \$20 billion, on behalf of DI Fund, in the event liquidity is needed for compensation payments to insured depositors.
-For the financial year ended 31 March 2020, there was no request and no drawdown on the facility.
+For the financial years ended 31 March 2021 and 31 March 2020, there were no request and no drawdown on the facility.
 Furthermore, the MAS may, with the concurrence of the Agency, determine and raise additional premium contributions in accordance with section 15 of the DI-PPF Act.